 We, the actors, the farmers, the crew, the Parma ham, the cheese, the wine were all living a dream.
 Today the only red left are in North Korea!

-In this rare UK screening of Bertolucci’s rebellious masterpiece, we are able to present a pristine 35mm print in Italian with English subtitles of the original 315 minute film.
+In this rare UK screening, we present a pristine 35mm print in Italian with English subtitles of the original 315 minute film.
 We also offer a programme note, written by the double Academy Award winning director, Bernardo Bertolucci himself.

-Kino Klassika is thrilled to collaborate with supper club KinoVino in this final screening of our World to Win programme.
-We are offering a 1900 themed rustic food and wine reception during the hour long interval of the film.
+Kino Klassika collaborates with supper club KinoVino in this final screening of our World to Win.
+We offer a 1900 themed rustic food and wine reception during the hour long interval of the film.

-KinoVino, launched in 2015, is rapidly gaining recognition as one of London’s most original projects that unites food and film.
-Featured in British Vogue and named as one of the 10 best supper clubs by TimeOut London, KinoVino marries the best of world cinema with some of the most innovative menus inspired by the films.
-For each edition, it’s founder, Alissa Timoshkina, creates an immersive experience where film, food and wine are curated under one theme, with the original room decor and tablescapes reflecting and enhancing the theme of the night.
+KinoVino is rapidly gaining recognition as one of London’s most original projects that unites food and film.
+Named as one of the 10 best supper clubs by TimeOut London, KinoVino marries the best of world cinema with some of the most innovative menus inspired by the films.
+For each edition, KinoVino founder, Alissa Timoshkina, creates an immersive experience where film, food and wine are curated under one theme.
+The original room decor and tablescapes reflect and enhance the theme of the night.